-Ha: There is significant influence of training on organizational performance in education-based state corporations in Kenya.
+Ha: There is significant influence of training on organizational performance in educationbased state corporations in Kenya.

 The hypothesis was tested by using a multiple linear regression and determined using p-value and t-statistic.
-The acceptance/rejection criteria were that, if the p-value is less than 0.05, $H{a2}$ is not rejected; however, if p>0.05, then $H{a2}$ is rejected and null hypothesis adopted.
+The acceptance/rejection criteria were that, if the p-value is less than 0.05, H{a2} is not rejected; however, if p>0.05, then Ha_2 is rejected and null hypothesis adopted.
 So the alternative hypothesis was that there is significant influence of training and development on organizational performance in education based state corporations in Kenya.
-Results show that the p-value =0.612>0.05.
+Results show that the p-value =0.612> 0.05.
 This was also supported by a calculated t-statistic of 0.508 which was less than the critical t-statistic of 1.96.
-The alternative hypothesis was therefore rejected and the conclusion was that there is significant influence of training and development on organizational performance in education based state corporations in Kenya.
+The alternative hypothesis was therefore rejected and the conclusion was that there is significant influence of training and development on organizational performance in education based state corporations was therefore rejected and the conclusion was that there is significant influence of training and development on organizational performance in education based state corporations are provided by a calculated to the conclusion was that there is significant influence of training and development on organizational performance in education based state corporations in Kenya.